KUZZ

 KUZZ (550 kHz) and KUZZ-FM (107.9 MHz) are commercial radio stations licensed to Bakersfield, California.
 They are owned by Buck Owens Production Company (which is controlled by the estate of country star Buck Owens) and the licenses are held by Owens One Company Inc. They simulcast a country music format to Central California.

 KUZZ's AM signal can extend over 100 miles, from the northern suburbs of Los Angeles up to Fresno, and between Barstow in the Mojave Desert to Santa Maria by the Pacific Ocean.
-KUZZ 550 AM is powered at 5,000 watts, using a directional antenna.
-KUZZ-FM 107.9 is a Class B station with an effective radiated power (ERP) of 6,000 watts.
-The transmitter is off Breckenridge Road northeast of Bakersfield.
+The transmitter for both stations are sited off Breckenridge Road northeast of Bakersfield.